Mike Rae: Professional career

 After USC, he was the backup quarterback for the Toronto Argonauts of the Canadian Football League before being not offered a contract after 1975 season.
 Rae played for the Oakland Raiders, Tampa Bay Buccaneers and Washington Redskins between 1976 and 1981.
 Rae also shared quarterback duties with former UCLA quarterback Tom Ramsey during the inaugural season of the L.A.
 Express of the United States Football League (USFL) in 1983.

-Now
+Personal life

 Since 2008, Rae has been the men's golf coach at Saddleback College in Mission Viejo, California.